 Examine Islam, Hinduism, and Christianity, as well as Animist and Shamanistic traditions, with a focus on religious pluralism, rituals, festivals and ceremonies.

 Explore the impacts of modernization and development as they relate to ecology and land-use within protected and un-protected areas.
 Delve into issues of political marginalization, participatory development vs. non-participatory development, ecological conservation and cultural preservation.

-Live in three homestays two weeks or longer in an urban area (Jogyakarta), subsistence mountainous farming community (Langa), and remote sea-faring community (Sampela) and begin to understand their natural environments, cultures and political significance to Indonesia.
+Live in three homestays for two weeks or longer in an urban setting (Jogyakarta), subsistence mountainous farming village (Langa), and remote sea-faring community (Sampela) and begin to understand their natural environments, cultures and political significance to Indonesia.

 Pursue self-selected studies of issues that are pertinent to the communities we visit, as well as deep engagement with the Indonesia world of arts (gamelan, batik, silver smithing, shadow-puppetry, street art, martial arts) and culture.

-Study Bahasa Indonesia through introductory lessons (10 hours per week), communication with home-stay families and language immersion throughout the course.
+Study Bahasa Indonesia through formal introductory lessons (10 hours per week) while in Jogya.
+Dive into language immersion throughout the course with homestay families

 Participate in community-driven learning service project assisting families as directed/needed during homestays.